 Always wise.
 There are many types of waterproof bags to line your rucksack with.

-You may find it useful to make a copy of the list below and double check it before every ride:
+You may find it useful to make a copy of the ‘how to pack for mountain biking’ list below and double check it before every ride:

 Puncture repair patches or kit